Tips For Homeschooling

 Taking breaks is essential to maintain focus and learn new things.
 It’s best to schedule breaks throughout your homeschooling day to avoid overwork or fatigue (every 30 minutes to 1 hour is likely to work well).
 It’s also important to factor in days (or even a week) off into your homeschooling calendar.
 At school, children are used to working towards the next half term or 2-week holiday, which increases their motivation as they have something to ‘look forward to’.
 Try to mimic this feeling at home by working towards your next day off.

-When homeschooling we may need to lower our expectations for how much work will be completed.
-Prioritising key areas to work on and focussing on quality rather than quantity can help prevent fatigue.
+When homeschooling, we may need to lower our expectations for how much work will be completed.
+Prioritising key areas to work on and focusing on quality rather than quantity can help prevent fatigue.

 Try relaxing learning ‘rules’